 The SCSI will agree on the prioritisation of countries and themes on a rolling basis, based on the recommendation of the Chair of the SCSI.
 When deciding priorities, both in terms of the number of country and thematic reviews as well as in the mix between the two types of reviews, the SCSI will consider FSB member and Secretariat resource constraints as well as inputs from other FSB committees and relevant organisations as appropriate.
-Proposed priorities will be submitted to the Plenary for endorsement on an annual basis.
+Proposed priorities will be submitted to the Plenary (as part of the SCSI work plan) for endorsement on an annual basis.
 The schedule may be further revised during the year to ensure that it remains appropriate in light of international market and policy developments.